 Let’s take a look at what science reveals about the ingredients in Dit Da Jow to see if it will address the central issues present in arthritic conditions: inflammation and circulation.

-Many bioactive compounds are formed in the process of traditionally prepared and aged Dit Da Jow formulas.
+Many bioactive compounds (natural painkillers) are formed in the process of traditionally prepared and aged Dit Da Jow formulas.
 Using gas chromatography-mass spectrometry (GCMS), one study found the following partial list of bioactive compounds:

 - Acetic acid – antiseptic